The Tales of Robin Hood

-The Tales of Robin Hood was from May 1989 to February 2009 an indoor visitor attraction and medieval banqueting centre based on the Nottinghamshire legend of Robin Hood.
-The centre was located on Maid Marian Way in Nottingham City Centre, in the vicinity of Nottingham Castle, and brought an estimated £2 million in tourism revenue to the city each year.
+The Tales of Robin Hood was from 1989 to 2009 an indoor visitor attraction and medieval banqueting centre based on the Nottinghamshire legend of Robin Hood.
+The centre was located on Maid Marian Way in Nottingham city centre, in the vicinity of Nottingham Castle, and brought an estimated £2 million in tourism revenue to the city each year.

-Visitors were taken on a chair-lift ride through a recreation of medieval Nottingham with its sights, sounds and smells in addition to Robin Hood's hideout in Sherwood Forest.
+Visitors were taken on a chair-lift ride through a recreation of medieval Nottingham with its sights, sounds and smells in addition to Robin Hood's hideout in medieval Sherwood Forest.

 Archery and brass rubbing were also on offer and a cinema show investigated the legend of Robin Hood.
 The centre's 'Great Hall' offered medieval banquets through the year.

-The attraction was forced to close in February 2009, after being open for nearly 20 years, due to difficulties with rent payments to its landlord, Tesco.
+The attraction was forced to close in January 2009, after 20 years of business, due to difficulties with rent payments to its landlord, Tesco.